-Developmental Mathematics Fee
+Pre-College Mathematics Fee

-A laboratory fee of \$10.00 is charged to all students enrolled in a developmental mathematics class.
-The fee is used to provide support in the developmental mathematics classroom and the Open Math Lab (OML).
+A laboratory fee of \$10.00 is charged to all students enrolled in a pre-college mathematics class.
+The fee is used to provide support in the pre-college mathematics classroom and the Open Math Lab (OML).
 The fee is charged to all enrolled students and is due at the time the tuition is paid each semester.
 The fee is non-refundable.